Parents

 Due to KUA’s rural location please do not rely on Uber/Lyft service in the area as they are very unreliable.

-Only students arriving alone will be permitted to arrive and stay in the dorm on the evening of August 29.
+Only students arriving alone will be permitted to arrive and stay in the dorm on the evening of August 28.
+Arrivals directly to campus should be scheduled for 5 p.m. or thereafter.

 For Students Traveling to KUA with Family Members or Other Adults